peterbaumert/bird-snmp-agent/README.md

 * dateutil
 * pytz
 * tzlocal
+* future

 It also expects the `snmp-mibs-downloader` package.

 All of these can be installed on Ubuntu as follows:

-`apt install python3-dateutil python3-tz python3-tzlocal snmp-mibs-downloader`
+`apt install python3-dateutil python3-tz python3-tzlocal python3-future snmp-mibs-downloader`

 ## Usage